WatForm/portus-evaluation/README.md

 #   test-<timestamp>-tumbo-notexclusive.csv: CSV of each method's time and satisfiability result
 #     for each (model, command) pair in models-supported-command.txt
 python3 eval_portus.py -m portus-full portus-full-cvc5 kodkod kodkod-minisat portus-minus-partition-mem-pred portus-minus-scalar portus-minus-constants-axioms -i 3 -t 300
-# NOTE: portus-minus-scalar is expected to fail on the following two models:
+# NOTE: portus-minus-scalar is expected to fail on the following model:
-#  expert-models/3zltn65gds66b6f4q3lvbtgdkb6snmuu-alloy/hc-atd/converge.als
-#  expert-models/7z32luflamhdcixvt6nwznnud4oi6dbr-MSV/CaseStudies/OLAPUsagePrefs/OLAPUsagePrefs.als
+#  portus-evaluation/expert-models/gumxtrzzbkrtwi7jtwyu7eibi3fwhgmf-models/puzzles/8-queens/queens.als
-# This is because certain integer expressions used in these models require the scalar optimizations enabled
+# This is because one field requires the function scalar optimization enabled for Portus to be able to translate it.
-# for Portus to be able to translate them.
-See Section 4.2 in the paper.
+# See Section 4.2.1.

 # Section 5.4, Scalability, research question 1 (benchmark set)
 # Outputs: